IWC Cal.89 18ct 1957 Bombé Lugs

 The Strap and Buckle

-The watch is fitted with a very high quality brown lizard strap and gold-plated buckle.
+The watch is fitted with a very high quality dark brown lizard strap and plain gold-plated buckle.
 We feel the strap suits the watch nicely.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.